What Is A Windshield Recalibration?

 Modern vehicles are moving from autonomous driving to advanced driver assistance systems (ADAS) which is more efficient in ensuring vehicle safety and better driving.
 The ADAS system can alert you about potential problems on the road.

-Cars are getting smarter and the camera in the windshield or windows measures a lot these days.
+Cars are getting smarter and the camera in the windshield measures a lot these days.
 Some of the things that the ADAS sensors and cameras on cars can detect are:

 - Video Image Processing